zhouyuqisconvex/zhouyuqisconvex.github.io/_pages/about.md

 🎓 I received my Ph.D. from the University of Texas at Austin in 2022.

-💻 I am currently a postdoctoral researcher at National Renewable Energy Laboratory.
+💻 I am currently a Researcher at National Renewable Energy Laboratory.

 🔬 My research interests include optimization and machine learning algorithms for operations of large-scale energy systems.

-🏀 I like playing basketball and tennis during my leisure time.
+🏀 I like playing basketball, tennis, and snowboarding during my leisure time.

 🧩 I also enjoy playing puzzle games and watching suspense movies.